-Lessons from the edge: What companies can learn from a tribe in the Amazon has been added to your bookmarks.
+Lessons from the edge: What companies can learn from a tribe in the Amazon has been saved

 The Surui, an Amazonian tribe, fought back from the brink of obsolescence by embracing learning through a variety of technologies and partners, illustrating useful lessons for enterprises trying to learn and adapt to the Big Shift.